macgors/Gebalang-Compiler/README.md

 The virtual machine only contains a handfull of instructions, so the wheel had to be reinvented (ex. fast (O(log n)) multiplication).

-The code was never ment to be seen or tuched by anyone but me and the vast majorty of things happen in a single file.
-I'm still proud of it.

 Consult docs.pdf for more informations about the virtual machine & language.
 To build the project, use the Makefiles provided

 tic_tac_toe.imp contains an example of a program written in Gembalang.